 Final Summary

-- Safe choices include papaya, blueberries, watermelon, dragon fruit, guava, raspberries, and jicama
+- Safe choices: papaya, blueberries, watermelon, dragon fruit, guava, raspberries, jicama

 - Introduce one new fruit at a time and monitor for 24 hours